 A vigorous, healthy turf is the best defense against weeds but getting that thick, weed-free lawn can be a process.
 If your lawn already has weeds or the turf is patchy and thinning the grass won’t have a chance to choke the weeds out, enabling them to compete for nutrients and spread even further.
 To resolve weed issues, you have two options: remove weeds and their root system by hand or remove weeds chemically by applying an herbicide.

 There are two main types of herbicides, pre-emergents and post-emergents.
-Pre-Emergent weed controls, like Barricade® and Easy Weeder, are intended to prevent weeds and will not eliminate weeds that have already had a chance to germinate and grow above the turf canopy.
+Pre-Emergent weed controls, like Barricade® and Dimension Plus Lawn Food, are intended to prevent weeds and will not eliminate weeds that have already had a chance to germinate and grow above the turf canopy.
 Pre-emergent products tend to be particularly effective in controlling grassy weeds like crab grass, goosegrass, poa annua, fox tail and barnyard grass.
 Remember, in the same way that pre-emergent weed controls prevent germination of weeds, they can also inhibit the germination of turf.
 If you plan to do any seeding, you’ll want to refer to your product’s label for proper timing.